 When EMTs arrive, they’ll ask a few questions and check the patient's vital signs.
 They’ll also look for the three key signs of overdose.
 Naloxone is effective in reversing the opioid's effects when it’s available.

-If you’ve suffered an opioid overdose or someone you love overdosed and lived to tell about it, it’s critical that you gain drug treatment for opioid painkillers.
+If you’ve suffered an opioid overdose or someone you love overdosed and lived to tell about it, it’s critical that you gain drug treatment for opioid addiction.
 Only through treatment and recovery can you escape the clutches of potential overdose death.

 Addiction Treatment Can Bring Lifelong Recovery